srl-labs/learn-srlinux/docs/blog/posts/2022/openbgpd-lab.md

 Great, it works!
 We have built a lab simulating a simple IXP setup where members exchange their routes via Route Server in an open-policy fashion.
 We followed the control plane operations where BGP peerings were established between each memeber and a route server.
 And finally, we verified that the datapath has been programmed in accordance to the control plane instructions, and the datapath works between the networks of the respective members.

+## Lab lifecycle

+Not a single lab is perfect on the first try.
+Thus, you will often find yourself in need to make changes to the configuration, topology and design.
+Containerlab strives to give you the best possible user experience in managing your lab and is equipped with a handful set of commands.

+Once you made some changes to the topology or attached configurations you can redeploy your lab by first removing the running and deploying it again.
+This sounds like a lot of moves, but `clab dep -c` (short for `containerlab deploy --reconfigure`) shortcut is all you need to achieve that.

+When you need to just remove the lab from your host without re-spinning it up, use `clab des -c` (short for `containerlab destroy --cleanup`) and everything will be gone like it never was there.

+!!!note
+    The bridge is not removed by containerlab when you destroy the lab.
+You have to remove it manually if needed.

+To remind yourself if you have any labs running and which nodes are there, use `clab ins -a` (short for `containerlab inspect --all`).

+These commands will quickly get into your muscle memory and you will feel like you've never been so fast in running labs!

 ## What next?

 This lab was designed to be a trivial IXP setup.
 It lays a foundation on which you can build way more elaborated use cases: